-The cranberry is native to Massachusetts, and the cranberry harvest in Massachusetts is a colorful event.
-My proverbial sandlot of the Bay State happens to produce 35% of the world’s cranberries.
-Those are pretty big bragging rights given that 70% of the state’s growers are small family farms with less than 20 acres of cranberry bogs.
-The majority of cranberry growers are multi-generational families, some fifth and sixth generation, with two to three generations often working and living together on their farms.
+The cranberry is native to Massachusetts, and the cranberry harvest is a vibrant event there.
+This proverbial Bay State sandlot happens to be responsible for 35 percent of the world's cranberry production.
+Given that 70 percent of the state's growers are small family farms with less than 20 acres of cranberry bogs, those are some pretty impressive bragging rights.
+The majority of cranberry producers are multi-generational families, with some fifth and sixth generation families working and living together on their farms.

-The Kravitz father-daughter duo makes a good team, and their mutual respect and affection for one another was obvious.
-With Stan’s good-humored and patient prodding, I stepped out of my comfort zone and climbed up on a “berry washer,” a chugging, heaving contraption into which tons of cranberries were being dumped, washed and sorted.
-The shot below was taken from its heights.
+The Kravitz father-daughter combo works well together, and their mutual regard and affection was evident.
+I stepped out of my comfort zone and hopped up on a "berry washer," a chugging, heaving apparatus into which tons of cranberries were being poured, washed, and sorted, thanks to Stan's good-natured and patient urging.
+The photo below was taken from one of its highest points.

 Ocean Spray | Cooperative Cranberry Growing

 I met the Kravtizs through Ocean Spray, which turned out to be an agricultural cooperative owned by cranberry producers across North America, rather than the corporate conglomerate I had assumed.
 Three cranberry producers led by lawyer and cranberry grower Marcus L. Urann founded the coop in Hanson in 1930.
 There are approximately 700 members today.

 While considerable emphasis is made to our modern world's discord, people have been working together since prehistoric men and women collaborated as hunters and gatherers.
 The ancient Babylonians conducted cooperative farming, and savings and loan groups were established centuries ago in China.
 Benjamin Franklin, an American founding father, founded one of the first mutual insurance businesses in 1752.